axondeepseg/synthetic_image_gen_model/README.md

 ## Data
 The data used in this project is the ```data_axondeepseg_tem``` and ```data_axondeepseg_sem```datasets privately hosted on the Neuropoly server with git-annex. ```data_axondeepseg_tem``` contains 20 subjects of TEM images used for axon-myelin segmentation. ```data_axondeepseg_sem``` contains 8 subjects of SEM images used for axon-myelin segmentation.
 </br>
 These images are further processed into 64x64 tiles for training.
-Information on processing is described in detail in the `preprocessing` folder.
+Instructions on processing is described in detail in the `preprocessing` folder.
 </br>
 </br>
 ## Models